 Rohit J. Roy, a junior at Ridge High School in Basking Ridge, N.J., recently submitted an essay to KWHS about opening his first bank account in the U.S. Roy also travels to India each summer to visit his grandparents, uncles, aunts and cousins.
 So, in honor of World Savings Day, Roy shares his foray into the banking system – and his commitment to saving money for a secure future.

-I opened my first back account at the local branch of the Fulton Bank of New Jersey a few months ago.
+I opened my first bank account at the local branch of the Fulton Bank of New Jersey a few months ago.
 Late one Friday afternoon, my parents, my little sister and I walked in and requested to meet with one of the bank officers.
 She took us over to her desk, offered us water bottles and lollipops, and asked us how she could help.

 “I want to open a bank account,” I said.
 “I’m 15, and I have never opened one before.”